alecive/alecive.github.io/_posts/2016-05-30-CV-AlessandroRoncone.md

    year: 2013-2014
    venue: IIT (Italian Institute of Technology)
    where: iCub Facility
    description: "I've been researcher of the week for two times.
 Despite its name, this award is given very rarely to outstanding research performed in the iCub Facility at IIT.
-In the past years, only 8 of these awards have been given."
+In the past years, only 8 of these awards have been awarded."
 ---

 <div><p class="only-print">Personal Website: <a href="http://alecive.github.io">http://alecive.github.io</a></p></div>